cybozu/neco-containers/local-pv-provisioner/README.md

 3. Delete the Persistent Volume from Kubernetes API server.
   - Note that, this process is executed even if failed to cleanup the device.

-Note that this cleanup process is executed periodically (interval: 1 hour).
+Note that this cleanup process is also executed periodically (interval: 1 hour).

 ## Command-line flags and environment variables